Krillian111/blog/src/markdown/blog/developers-toolbox/02-project-setup.md

 ### Linter

 Configure it and enforce it everywhere.
 Configure your IDE to display visual warnings when you violate a linter rule.
-Especially with languages that have different syntax to solve the same task, it helps keeing the code consistent which is important as we spend more time reading than writing code.
+Especially with languages that have different syntax to solve the same task, it helps keeping the code consistent which is important as we spend more time reading than writing code.
 Fail on warnings or convert them to errors.
 A codebase littered with warnings causes everyone to ignore warnings.
 Keep the exceptions to an absolute minimum or add the exceptions to the linter config.

 Example: eslint